Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Main Results

 All main statistical results are summarized in Table~\ref{table_LCDM}.
 Comparing the combinations, we see that both CMB + 2D BAO and CMB + DESI-DR2 significantly improve parameter constraints relative to CMB alone.
 However, the combination with DESI-DR2 consistently provides tighter bounds.
 For instance, the Hubble constant is measured as $H_0 = 68.16^{+0.41}_{-0.37}\; \text{km s}^{-1}\,\text{Mpc}^{-1}$ for CMB + 2D BAO, while CMB + DESI-DR2 achieves $H_0 = 68.49 \pm 0.29\; \text{km s}^{-1}\,\text{Mpc}^{-1}$.
 These comparisons highlight that while 2D BAO data help break degeneracies and improve constraints beyond the CMB alone, the DESI-DR2 measurements provide even stronger links to the fundamental parameters, due to their higher statistical precision and coverage.
 Overall, the table illustrates the complementarity and relative constraining power of these different dataset combinations within the $\Lambda$CDM framework.

-Currently, various SNIa samples have been compiled and have consistently provided strong observational constraints on cosmological parameters.
+{Currently, several high-quality SNIa compilations are available, and they have consistently provided robust observational constraints on cosmological parameters.
+As standardized candles, SNIa act as a powerful late-time distance probe, directly mapping the expansion history of the Universe at low and intermediate redshifts.
+In this role, they are particularly sensitive to the late-time dynamics of cosmic acceleration and to parameters governing the background expansion, such as the matter density parameter $\Omega_{\rm m}$ and the properties of dark energy.}

+{Moreover, SNIa effectively serve as a late-time anchor in cosmological analyses by providing precise relative distance measurements that tightly constrain the shape of the Hubble diagram.
+Although SNIa alone do not fix the absolute distance scale, and therefore cannot independently determine $H_0$ without external calibration, their strong sensitivity to the late-time expansion history makes them especially valuable when combined with other probes.
+In joint analyses, SNIa help break down the degeneracies between $\Omega_{\rm m}$, dark energy ($w_0$ and $w_a$), and curvature parameters, while complementing early-time anchors such as the CMB or intermediate probes like BAO.
+As a result, SNIa play a central role in connecting early- and late-Universe measurements and in providing stringent and internally consistent constraints on the cosmological model.}

 Following the state of the art in cosmological analyses, we adopt multiple SNIa datasets, as defined in Section \ref{sec:data_method}, and incorporate them in a joint analysis with 2D BAO measurements.
 This combined approach allows us to exploit the complementary constraining power of SNIa luminosity distances and 2D BAO scales, improving parameter determinations beyond what is possible with either dataset alone.

 Table~\ref{table_LCDM_SN} summarizes the main results in $\Lambda$CDM analyses.
 When using the Pantheon+ (PP) sample, the Hubble constant is measured as $H_0 = 67.98 \pm 0.39\; \text{km s}^{-1}\,\text{Mpc}^{-1}$, slightly higher than the value obtained with the Union3 compilation ($H_0 = 67.93 \pm 0.42\; \text{km s}^{-1}\,\text{Mpc}^{-1}$) and the DESY5 sample ($H_0 = 67.69 \pm 0.40\; \text{km s}^{-1}\,\text{Mpc}^{-1}$).
 Similarly, the matter density parameter, $\Omega_{\rm m}$, shows minor variations: $\Omega_{\rm m}=0.3070 \pm 0.0052$ for PP, $\Omega_{\rm m}=0.3076 \pm 0.0054$ for Union3, and $\Omega_{\rm m}=0.3109 \pm 0.0054$ for DESY5.